stats-ICCAT/iccat.pub.data/README.md

 + [iccat.dev.base](https://github.com/stats-ICCAT/iccat.dev.base) [`OPTIONAL`]
 + [iccat.dev.data](https://github.com/stats-ICCAT/iccat.dev.data) [`OPTIONAL`]

 This dependency is only required if we need to update the reference data.
-In this case, please ensure to follow the steps for the installation of all internal / external requirements for the `iccat.dev.data` library as available [here](https://github.com/stats-ICCAT/iccat.dev.data/?tab=readme-ov-file#external-dependencies-cran-).
+In this case, please ensure to follow the steps for the installation of all internal / external requirements for the `iccat.dev.data` and `iccat.dev.base` libraries as available [here](https://github.com/stats-ICCAT/iccat.dev.data/?tab=readme-ov-file#external-dependencies-cran-).

 ### Installation (straight from GitHub)
 ```R